Introduction

 Wholesale vs. Retail: Conclusion

-Merchants have a lot to think about in the world of wholesale and retail trade.
-Wholesale lets them sell a bunch of stuff to stores and businesses, while retail allows them to sell straight to us.
-Both ways have good things and challenges, so merchants need to be flexible and make us happy to succeed.
+Merchants have a lot to think about in wholesale and retail trade.
+Wholesale lets them sell stuff to stores and businesses, while retail allows them to sell straight to us.
+Both ways have good things and challenges, so merchants must be flexible and make us happy to succeed.

 As the world of buying and selling keeps changing, merchants will always be important in getting stuff to people.
 Whether they choose wholesale, retail, or both, merchants have a big journey ahead in the world of trade.